ilkayaktas/GetirAssignment/doc.md

 In addition, i have created a docker compose file.
 When you run `docker-compose up` command, mysql and readingisgood-getir are run. readingisgood-getir waits until mysql gets ready.

+### Stock
+Stock can be updated via rest using negative or positive integer.
+Negative means that remove book from stock, positive means that add book to stock.